 Magness has served as a consultant on mental skills development for professional sports teams, including some of the top teams in the NBA.
 He has also coached numerous professional athletes to the Olympics and world championship level.

-Steve was a columnist for Running Times magazine and is now the co-host of two podcasts: The Growth Equation podcast, with Brad Stulberg, and On Coaching with Magness and Marcus, with Jon Marcus.
-His writing has also appeared in Runner’s World, Wired, Outside, Sports Illustrated, and New York magazine.
-In addition to his own writing, Steve’s expertise on elite sport and performance has been featured in The New Yorker, Wall Street Journal, New York Times, Men’s Health, The Guardian, Business Insider, and ESPN The Magazine.
+Magness was a columnist for Running Times magazine and is now the co-host of two podcasts: The Growth Equation podcast, with Brad Stulberg, and On Coaching with Magness and Marcus, with Jon Marcus.
+His writing has also appeared in Runner’s World and Sports Illustrated.
+In addition, Steve's expertise on elite sport and performance has been featured in The New Yorker, Wall Street Journal, The New York Times, Men’s Health, The Guardian, Business Insider, and ESPN The Magazine.

 Steve received his undergraduate degree from the University of Houston and a graduate degree from George Mason University.
 He currently lives in Houston, Tx.

 - If you are new to my work, start by checking out my books or my weekly newsletter at The Growth Equation.

 - If you are interested in one-on-one performance coaching or having me speak at your organization, please contact me using this form.

 - For regular tips on how to improve your health, wellbeing, and performance sign up for my newsletter and follow me on Twitter.